 The park is named after the restored gantries, which were used to unload cargo from railroad cars so it could be loaded onto barges and ferried to Manhattan.

-With their seamless designs, visitors can stroll between these parks without ever realizing that they have moved from a 11 acre City owned park (Hunters Point South) to the 12 acre State owned park (Gantry Plaza State Park).
+The parks’ seamless design allows visitors to stroll between these parks without ever realizing that they have moved from a 11 acre City owned park (Hunters Point South) to the 12 acre State owned park (Gantry Plaza State Park).